EJKonge/Data_Collection_Pipeline/README.md

 This is the web scraper project that employs the scraper on the IMDB website to gather information on top trending anime.
 The idea is to collect all the information for easy comparison and store the data scalably on the cloud.

-The project uses Python, Selenium, Chromedriver, AWS S3, AWS EC2 to perform the above
+The project uses Python, Selenium, Chromedriver, AWS S3, AWS EC2 and AWS RDS to perform the above

 ## Table of Contents